 Where are the clinic placements?

 The IB/M program has built working relationships with selected public school districts known as Professional Development Centers (PDC’s).
-PDC’s are comprised of elementary, middle, and high schools within each of the following districts: Coventry, East Hartford, Glastonbury, Hartford, Manchester, Mansfield, Windham, Willington, and Windsor.
+PDC’s comprise elementary, middle, and high schools within each of the following districts: Coventry, East Hartford, Glastonbury, Hartford, Manchester, Mansfield, Windham, Willington, and Windsor.

 I would like to do my student teaching in my hometown.
 Is this possible?